James MacGill: Personal rule of Mary, Queen of Scots

 When Mary returned to Scotland in 1561 she appointed MacGill a Privy Councillor.
 MacGill was unhelpful to the English agent Thomas Randolph when he requested details of the divorce of Margaret Tudor and the Earl of Angus, the grandparents of Lord Darnley.
-After the murder of David Riccio, the Papal Nuncio advised the removal of six men from Court to restore peace, including Bellenden and MacGill, described as "a man of no family and contriver of all evil".
+After the murder of David Rizzio, the Papal Nuncio advised the removal of six men from Court to restore peace, including Bellenden and MacGill, described as "a man of no family and contriver of all evil".
 In the aftermath of Rizzio's murder, MacGill was replaced as Clerk of Register by James Balfour, Parson of Flisk, and it was said that he fled Edinburgh, and his wife was turned out of their house.

 After Mary escaped to England, MacGill was one of the party who produced the casket letters at York in 1568 which were alleged to implicate Mary in the death of her husband Lord Darnley.
 He attended Elizabeth I and her Council at Hampton Court in late October 1568.